Ford to introduce iron phosphate battery options for Mustang Mach-E and F-150 Lightning

 Ford has announced its plans to introduce new battery options for its Mustang Mach-E and F-150 Lightning electric vehicles (EVs).
 This new venture strengthens the company’s goals of being more eco-conscious and improving its EV offering by 2026.

-Ford is working with Contemporary Amperex Technology (CATL) to add lithium iron phosphate batteries (LFP) in both the Mustang Mach-E and F-150 Lightning by 2024.
+Ford is working with Contemporary Amperex Technology (CATL) to add lithium iron phosphate batteries (LFP) in both standard range Mach-E vehicles in 2023, and Lightning will begin in 2024.
 These batteries will be made using a similar nickel cobalt manganese chemistry as Tesla.
 Ford is utilizing these battery packs to help advance the company towards its overall EV goals in the imminent future.

 By late 2026, Ford is targeting a build of 2 million EVs globally.
 In part, Ford is partnering with CATL to “explore a cooperation” to build batteries in North America, China, and Europe.
 In the U.S., two battery plants have been announced for Kentucky and Tennessee.
 To further help reach its 2026 goals, Ford is investing $50 billion in EVs.